Once upon a time

 This is the fairytale:

-Our hero, a lone genius slightly lacking in social skills, has an amazing new idea for a website or app.
-They lock themselves away in their bedroom and stay up all night coding, powered by energy drinks.
-They launch the next morning and are immediately inundated with customers.
-Shortly after that, they convince a slumbering corporate to buy their young company for squillions and then retire to spend the rest of their life happily sipping mojitos on the beach of a remote tropical island.
+Our lone hero, an underestimated genius, slightly lacking in social skills, has an amazing idea for a new website or app.
+Locked in their bedroom, they hack away at a computer late into the night, powered by energy drinks.
+They launch the next morning, to great acclaim, and are immediately inundated with customers.
+They confidently power ahead, and within no time convince a slumbering corporate to buy their young company for squillions and promptly retire to a life blissfully sipping mojitos on the beach of a remote tropical island they’ve purchased with the proceeds.

 Let’s start with three…